 Interstate 395 in Virginia was built as State Route 350, initially opening at Arlington in 1944.
 The freeway ran between U.S. 1 at Woodbridge and the 14th Street Bridge into D.C. by 1952.
 Upgrades to Interstate standards followed between the mid-1960s and 1975, when I-95 was signed along the Henry G. Shirley Memorial Highway.2

 Interstate 95 was rerouted around the Capital Beltway in 1977, leaving the original route along the Shirley Highway and Southwest Freeway as newly signed Interstate 395.
+This was previously approved by AASHTO on November 11, 1975, but with the conditional designation of Interstate 895.
+The I-395 numbering was approved on November 12, 1976.
 The freeway was proposed to continue northward through the city, linking with unconstructed sections of both Interstate 66 and 295 on the way.
 A short section of the highway was built just to the south of the northern Interstate 95/495 junction.
-This now serves as a access road to a park and ride lot and truck weigh station.
+This was later repurposed as a access road to a park and ride lot and truck weigh station.

 A 1984 proposal to renumber Interstate 395 in D.C. involved renumbering the Center Leg Freeway, from the Southwest Freeway to U.S. 50 (New York Avenue), from I-395 to I-195, and the Southeast Freeway east to Capitol Street, from both I-695 and I-295 as an extension of I-395 east.
 Requested by the District of Columbia, the proposal was approved by AASHTO at the Route Numbering Committee meeting held on May 23, 1984.
 This renumbering appeared on the 1985 Rand McNally road atlas, but was never signed in the field or otherwise acted upon.